 The lead sheet is the basic form of notation for the jazz repertoire.
 Composed of the melody, written in treble clef, and chord symbols, written above the staff, a lead sheet confers only the most basic elements of a tune.
 The ability to read and interpret lead sheets is a fundamental skill for every jazz player.
 In this course, learn how to interpret notation and chord symbols common to jazz lead sheets.

 Stride piano is a captivating solo piano style anchored by the left-hand pattern of low bass notes that alternate with mid-range chords.
-Using a transcription of Harry Connick's left hand on the tune "On the Sunny Side of the Street" from his 1987 self-titled debut recording, the stride left hand pattern is broken down into its component parts in part one of this lesson.
-Part two "eshes out the basic pattern with walking tenths, chromatic approach notes and rootless and spread voicings.
+Using a transcription of Harry Connick's left hand on the tune "On the Sunny Side of the Street" from his 1987 self-titled debut recording, the stride left hand pattern is broken down into its component parts in part one of this course.
+Part two fleshes out the basic pattern with walking tenths, chromatic approach notes and rootless and spread voicings.
 Master this solo piano style with the accompanying PDF Practice Sessions which will start you out with writing a stride left hand pattern and then guide you through improvising your own left hand stride pattern to the changes to three tunes commonly played in the stride style, "On the Sunny Side of the Street," "Summertime" and "Stormy Weather."

 Gospel music and the Blues are intimately linked.
 Gospel tunes are often based on the blues progression and because of this the Blues naturally lends itself to gospel style inflection.
 Wynton Kelly elegantly demonstrates this two-sides-of-a-coin relationship on his gospel inflected blues solo over the changes to his tune "Old Clothes" from his 1959 Riverside release "Kelly Blue."
 The secret to achieving this gospel blues sound is revealed through an analysis of his solo in this course.